Carol Ferris: Return

-During the "Brightest Day" storyline, Queen Khea opens a portal from Hawkworld to Zamaron.
-She and her manhawks start an invasion on Zamaron when Carol and the Predator appear.
-Carol battles the Hawk family Hawkman and Hawkgirl to a standstill while trying not to destroy the universe.
-She is saved by Hawkman and Hawkgirl.
-They manage to do this because of their great love for each other, a greater love than she and Hal Jordan could ever have.
-Carol and the other leaders of the color corps are later sucked into the Black Book, although Hal is able to escape with her ring.
-Guy Gardner later uses Carol's ring along with Atrocitus's Red Lantern ring to remove Parallax from the central power battery.
-Hal and Kyle Rayner rescue her and the rest of those stuck in there from the Black Book.
-After Krona is killed by Hal, she reclaims the violet ring of the Zamarons.
-When Hal is stripped of his ring, she returns with him to Earth.

 The New 52

 In 2011, "The New 52" rebooted the DC universe.
-Carol, having renounced her role as a Star Sapphire (although she retains her power ring), bails Hal Jordan out of jail after he saw a woman being attacked on a film shoot and thinks it's real.
+Carol, having renounced her role as a Star Sapphire (although she retains her power ring), bails Hal Jordan out of jail after he saw a woman being attacked on a film shoot and thinks it is real.
 Carol offers Hal a job at Ferris Aircraft, but not as a pilot because of insurance issues.
 Hal asks her out to dinner and Carol thinks he is going to propose.
 When he does not, she walks out on him and drives away, leaving him without a ride.
 Later, Carol is shocked by the TV news and finds Hal was working with Sinestro.
 After Hal returns to Earth, he asks Carol to take him back after telling her she is the one person he thought of when he thought he was going to die.
 Carol accepts Hal's apology and they renew their relationship.

-When Sinestro forces Hal to assist him by threatening to kill Carol, she dons the Star Sapphire ring so that she can eventually help Hal, but Hal and Sinestro are confronted by the Indigo Tribe, who take both of them and teleport away.
+When Sinestro forces Hal to assist him by threatening to kill Carol, she manages to slip on her power ring, but Hal and Sinestro are confronted by the Indigo Tribe, who take both of them and teleport away.

 When Kyle Rayner comes to Ferris Aircraft looking for Hal, he and Carol witness Hal and Sinestro fighting Black Hand, prompting Carol to re-don her Star Sapphire ring to help Kyle fight off Black Hand's Black Lanterns.
 However, when they arrive at the scene of the fight, they discover nothing but more 'conventional' zombies and are informed that Hal and Sinestro are apparently dead.
 However, Carol rejects the idea that Hal is dead as the link between her heart and his which she can sense via her ring is still intact, with her ring's visions informing her that Kyle must unite the powers of all seven Corps in himself to stop this latest threat.